-The recently completed Congestion Management Process (2020 CMP) report identified a Congestion Management Network of roadways covering the entire SNHPC region.
+The recently completed Congestion Management Process (2020 CMP) report identified a congestion management network of roadways covering the entire SNHPC region.
 This network of federal routes or federal-aid roadways is significant to the movement of people and goods and access to services.
 Specifically, nine corridors have been identified throughout the SNHPC metropolitan planning area for the CMP network.
-Specifically, nine corridors have been identified throughout the SNHPC metropolitan planning area for the CMP network.
-Many of the congested areas are identified through the travel demand model results.
+Specifically, nine corridors have been identified throughout the SNHPC metropolitan planning area for the travel demand model results.